Inakiferte/CFD/README.md

 The idea of this repository is to introduce myself into CFD.

-Basic CFD = Basic CFD equation solved numerically.
+Basic CFD = Basic CFD equations solved numerically.

 Konpuproject = Navier-Stokes equation solver for a square symmetrical cavity.